orbeon/orbeon-forms-doc/XForms:-Events.md

   Return the event target's help value if any.
 - `event('xxforms:alert') as xs:string?`
   Return the event target's alert value if any.

+On `xforms-value-changed`, the following extension attributes are supported:

+- `event('xxforms:value')`
+  The current value (that is, the value after the change) of the control.

 On `xforms-select`, the following extension attributes are supported: